exasol/python-styleguide/styleguide/_static/issue-templates/bug.md

 ## Context
 <!---
-Describe the actual observed behaviour: A clear and concise description of what you actually to happen.
+Describe the actual observed behaviour: A clear and concise description of what you observed.
 Screenshot: If applicable, add screenshots to help explain your problem.
 -->